JoshHux/FightingGameEngine/README.md

 ## With Assistance From

-Vecderg (UI programming and general assistance), JackTR55555 (dev tools and input system)
+Vecderg (UI programming and physics systems), JackTR55555 (dev tools and input system)

 ## What is this?